AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-fields-on-standard-salesforce-objects.md

 Touchpoint Status Date: This is the date the diagnostic fields were populated.

-Buyer Touchpoint Date: This is related to the Bulk Update Touchpoint date button from the Campaign object.
+Buyer Touchpoint Date: This is related to the [!UICONTROL Bulk Update Touchpoint date] button from the Campaign object.
 When that is used, we apply the defined Touchpoint date to the Campaign Member.

 OnCampaignMemberDelete: Out of the box, Salesforce doesn't surface when Campaign Members are deleted which can cause issues with accurate attribution reporting.
-When a Campaign Member is deleted, this is triggered to inform Marketo Measure to remove Touchpoints related to that non-existent Campaign Member.
+When a Campaign Member is deleted, this is triggered to inform [!DNL Marketo Measure] to remove Touchpoints related to that non-existent Campaign Member.

 ## Contact {#contact}

 We add fields to the Contact object related to the First touch and Lead Creation touch milestones.
-This is for customers that would rather have attribution reported directly to fields instead of creating Touchpoint records.
+This is for customers that would rather have attribution reported directly to fields instead of creating [!UICONTROL Touchpoint record]s.
 Most of our customers go with the Touchpoint record route, but also use these fields within their automation platform.

 Touchpoint Source (FT): This is the source of the first touch interaction.